LevelyStudio/HopperMq/README.md

 # 🐰 HopperMq

-HopperMq is a lightweight and efficient Kotlin library designed to simplify interactions with **RabbitMQ**, providing an intuitive API for message queuing, event-driven communication, and packet handling.
+HopperMq is a lightweight and efficient Kotlin library designed to simplify interactions with **RabbitMQ**, providing an intuitive API for message queuing, event-driven communication, and structured packet handling.

 ## 🚀 Features

 - 📦 **Simplified RabbitMQ Integration** – Abstracts the complexity of managing connections, exchanges, and queues.
-- 🎯 **Packet-Based Messaging** – Allows structured data communication with serialization and deserialization.
+- 🎯 **Packet-Based Messaging** – Allows structured data communication with serialization, deserialization, and metadata support.
 - 🛠 **Customizable Queues & Exchanges** – Supports both direct queues and exchange-based messaging.
 - 🎧 **Event-Driven Model** – Subscribe to packets effortlessly using an event bus.
+- 📋 **Packet Metadata Support** – Each packet can store additional contextual information.

 ---